 Using an Amazon review checker won’t guarantee you a 100% customer satisfaction rate but it will make communicating and helping unsatisfied buyers easier and more effective.
 All of this means you’ll be able to improve your reputation while helping buyers at the same time.

 As mentioned earlier, two product review tracking allocations come with every Feedback Genius account—but more tracking allocations can be purchased in bundles from 20 to 2,500 ASINs.
-The better option would be to use Seller Labs Pro and get review checking allocations bundled in with your plan as well as the Ignite, Scope and Quantify software products.
+The better option would be to use Seller Labs Pro and get review checking allocations bundled in with your plan as well as the Advertising Center, Keyword Center, and Financials and Performance Center.

 Connect with Seller Labs